|Nutritional Guidelines (per serving)|

 - 2 cups fresh basil leaves (loosely packed)

-Combine pine nuts, garlic, and cheese in a food processor until finely chopped.
-With the food processor running, add olive oil.
-Pulse until a paste is formed, about 30-40 seconds.
+With the food processor running, add the olive oil.
+Pulse until a paste is formed, about 30 to 40 seconds.
 Add basil leaves.
-Pulse just until basil leaves are chopped and blended into the nut paste (unless you prefer a completely smooth texture).
+Pulse just until the basil leaves are chopped and blended into the nut paste.

-Put the wedge or round of Brie in a rimmed baking dish that can also be used to serve the Brie, or on a cookie sheet.
-Warm the Brie in the oven just until the edges are melting and bubbly, about 6-8 minutes.
-Be careful not to overheat, or the Brie will completely melt.
+Put the wedge or round of Brie in a rimmed baking dish that can also be used to serve it, or onto a cookie sheet.
+Warm the Brie in the oven just until the edges are melting and bubbly, about 6 to 8 minutes.
+Be careful not to overheat it or the Brie will completely melt.

 Spread the pesto on top of the Brie.
 Extra pesto can be spooned around the brie, or placed in a separate bowl.

 Once chopped and bruised, basil leaves begin to lose their bright green color.
-Basil pesto often turns dark green or even brown if it's not immediately eaten.
-The flavor is still good (although not as good as very fresh pesto), but the color is unappetizing.
+Basil pesto often turns dark green or even brown if it's not eaten immediately.
+The flavor is still good (although not as good as very fresh pesto), but the color can be unappetizing.